RGBR2025/Engenharia-de-Software/README.md

 ## Status do Projeto

-Em progresso: início da construção do FrontEnd.
+Em progresso: construção do FrontEnd.

 ## Entregas